grafana/agent/docs/sources/flow/setup/deploy-agent.md

 ### Using Kubernetes DaemonSets
-The simplest use case of the host daemon topology is a Kubernetes DaemonSet, and is required for node-level observability (for example cAdvisor metrics) and collecting pod logs.
+The simplest use case of the host daemon topology is a Kubernetes DaemonSet, and it is required for node-level observability (for example cAdvisor metrics) and collecting pod logs.

 ### Pros